 Yuzen Hand-Painted Dyeing

-Yuzen dyeing is a traditional Japanese technique defined by five vibrant colors, carefully layered by hand.
+Yuzen is a traditional Japanese dyeing technique defined by five vibrant colors, applied by hand to create delicate designs and gradations.

 What is Yuzen Dyeing?

-Yuzen dyeing is a traditional Japanese dyeing technique, long used to decorate kimono and textiles with intricate and refined designs.
+Yuzen is a traditional Japanese silk dyeing technique, long used to decorate kimonos and other textiles with intricate, beautiful designs.

 Meet the Artist: Ai Inoue